 4/18/1272 09:00 The Pennington Bank & Trust, Milford

-Eighteen-year-old Eoin Pennington and his seventeen-year-old brother Manus started a bank in Milford because Lord Pim and his barons complained about having to go to Alsae sixty miles to the south and east to do financing.
-Last year, before the rebellion against the Duke of Pamhia gained steam, the Earl and all his barons pooled their funds into a bank proposed by a couple of carpet-bagging teenagers from Arklow who managed to marry their younger sister to Sean Kiribhane, the Earl’s second-born behind his hot-blooded older sister Lennabhair.
-Together, they financed some minor improvements around Milford: a bath house for the city’s unwashed and a leveling of the hill between the Comberton River and the eastern city wall.
+Eighteen-year-old Eoin Pennington and his seventeen-year-old brother Manus started a bank in Milford because Lord Pim and his barons complained about going to Alsae sixty miles to the south and east to do financing.
+Last year, before the rebellion against the Duke of Pamhia gained steam, the Earl and all his barons pooled their funds into a bank proposed by a couple of carpet-bagging teenagers from Arklow.
+Those two siblings managed to marry their younger sister to Sean Kiribhane, the Earl’s second-born behind his hot-blooded older sister Lennabhair.
+Together, they financed some minor improvements around Milford: a bathhouse for the city’s unwashed and a leveling of the hill between the Comberton River and the eastern city wall.

 Last month, Lord Kiribhane suddenly died, and his seventeen-year-old daughter Lennabhair suddenly became the Earl of Pim.
 Everything stopped.

-So imagine the chagrin of the brothers when Her Highness Tania Alejandra Tsiarkeh, Duchess of Sáerglen and Princess of the Blood stepped into their shoebox of an office near the caravansary and asked for a nine o’ clock appointment with “you, your attornies, and your Earl.”
+Imagine the chagrin of the brothers when Her Highness Tania Alejandra Tsiarkeh, Duchess of Sáerglen and Princess of the Blood, stepped into their shoebox of an office near the caravansary and asked for a nine o’clock appointment with “you, your attornies, and your Earl.”